AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/site-down-or-unresponsive/magento-site-down-troubleshooter.md

 +++**Are you seeing Redis errors?**

 a.
-YES – Proceed with steps to [verify Redis is running](https://devdocs.magento.com/guides/v2.3/config-guide/redis/redis-session.html#redis-verify) and for [Redis troubleshooting](https://redis.io/topics/problems).
+YES – Proceed with steps to [verify [!DNL Redis] is running](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/configure/service/redis#troubleshooting-redis) and for [[!DNL Redis] troubleshooting](https://redis.io/topics/problems).
 b.
 NO – Proceed to [Step 12](#step-12).

 +++